See if UPIKE is a good fit for you and take the next steps in becoming a student.

 5. The scholarship award shall remain with the university to be applied to any outstanding cost of typical tuition, room, board, and/or textbooks.

-Official College transcripts must be on file before Scholarship can be awarded
+Official High School and College transcripts must be on file before Scholarship can be awarded

 UPIKE will give five Legacy Awards to students entering in the fall semester who have an immediate family member who has graduated from Pikeville College/UPIKE.
 Each award will be $3,000 a year and is renewable for four years.